Malware vs. Ransomware: How to Recognize Each Threat

 • Steal personal or financial information

-• Use your device as a platform to launch attacks on others
+• Use your device to attack other computers

 What is Ransomware?

-4. If you pay, you may receive a key to unlock your files.
-However, in some cases, the attackers may take your money and not provide the decryption key.
+If you pay, you might get a key to unlock your files.
+But sometimes, attackers just take your money and never send the key.

-As of 2024, the average ransom demand was $2.73 million, an almost $1 million increase compared to the previous year, according to Sophos.
+According to Sophos, in 2024 the average ransom demand was $2.73 million, almost $1 million more than the year before.

 Ransomware comes in two main forms:

-2. Crypto Ransomware: This variant encrypts only specific files, rendering them unreadable unless decrypted.
+Crypto Ransomware: This type locks only certain files, making them unreadable unless you decrypt them.

 How Do Malware and Ransomware Differ?

-The key distinction between malware and ransomware lies in their objectives.
-Malware aims to damage your system or steal sensitive data, while ransomware’s goal is to extort money from you directly.
+The main difference between malware and ransomware is what they want to do.
+Malware aims to harm your system or steal your data, but ransomware mainly tries to get money from you.

-Malware secretly infiltrates your system to steal information or cause harm, often without your awareness.
-On the other hand, ransomware makes itself known by locking your files and demanding payment for their release.
+Malware sneaks into your system to steal information or cause damage, often without you noticing.
+Ransomware, however, makes itself obvious by locking your files and asking for payment to unlock them.

 How Do They Get onto Your Computer?

-Both malware and ransomware can infiltrate your computer through similar methods, such as:
+Malware and ransomware often get onto your computer in similar ways, such as:

 • Malicious email attachments